11.00am - 5.30pm (with registration and networking from 10.30am)

 We are delighted to be able to put the lived experience of disabled people at the forefront of this day’s workshops and talks.

-Lisa Heywood and Poppy Price Dowhan - both experienced ceilidh* callers and folk dancers, Lisa and Poppy have been collaborating to research the experiences of Disabled ceilidh dancers.
+12.20 - 1.15pm Lisa Heywood she/her and Poppy Price-Dowhan she/her – both experienced ceilidh* callers and folk dancers, Lisa and Poppy have been collaborating to research the experiences of Disabled ceilidh dancers.
 With funding from an EFDSS mini grant they have surveyed over 100 dancers, and will be presenting their findings.
 There will also be a practical opportunity to join in with an accessible ceilidh dance.

-Louise Katerega – Head of Professional Development, People Dancing and freelance dance artist, performer, teacher, choreographer, consultant, strategic thinker, dramaturg and creative producer.
+Louise Katerega she/her – Head of Professional Development, People Dancing and freelance performer, teacher, choreographer, dramaturg and consultant.
 Louise is especially acknowledged for her national and international development work in dance by, for and with disabled people.
-She will talk about People Dancing's work with disabled people and professional development programme.
+She will talk about People Dancing's work with disabled people and professional development programme accompanied by Laura Dajao who has a long relationship with the organisation.
 People Dancing: the Foundation for Community Dance is the development organisation for community and participatory dance, driving forward inclusion and excellence and supporting a UK-wide network of members - dance artists and organisations - who make great dance happen in all its diversity.

 * NB ‘Ceilidh’ is one form of social folk dance, pronounced ‘kay-lee’.
 It is has common repertoire across England, Scotland and Ireland, and in Wales is called ‘Twmpath’